Cupping For Fascia

 How Can Cupping Therapy Benefit the Fascia?

-Myofascial decompression is a form of cupping therapy that uses negative pressure the stimulate fascial tissue and myofascial trigger points on various parts of the body.
+Cupping for fascia and Myofascial Cupping Decompression are forms of cupping therapy that uses negative pressure the stimulate fascial tissue and myofascial trigger points on various parts of the body.
 This treatment has been found to effectively treat a number of conditions, particularly those characterized by chronic pain.

-When applied to myofascial trigger points, cupping therapy also been found to be effective in treating chronic pain.
+When applied to myofascial trigger points, cupping therapy also been found to be effective in treating chronic pain in the affected area.

 Cupping As a Treatment for Myofascial Pain